Call for Proposals

 The Chartered Professional Accountants of Canada has made a research fund available to members of the CAAA at Canadian institutions.
 There will be one call for proposals per year for each of the grants funded through this program.

-The broad purpose of this fund is to encourage Canadian academics to undertake projects to help create a new strategic direction for the accounting profession by informing CPA Canada’s Foresight Initiative (see below for more information).
+The broad purpose of this fund is to encourage Canadian academics to undertake projects to help reimagine the accounting profession by informing the Foresight Initiative (see below for more information) being championed by CPA Canada and CPA Provincial bodies.
 The research under this program need not lead to publication in a scholarly journal, although it may lead to one or more such publications.
-The research project may result in a report that is both useful to practitioners and provides background in an area that could be the subject of further academic exploration.
+The research project may result in a report that is both useful to practitioners and academics, including to advance thought and understanding for further exploration.

 The main funding criteria are that the work be:

-- Relevant to creating a new strategic direction for the accounting profession by demonstrating an understanding of the initial results from Foresight Phase 1 and help inform the plans outlined in Foresight: The Way Forward Report, Appendices and webinar.
+- Relevant to reimaging the accounting profession by demonstrating an understanding of the Foresight Initiative and help inform the way forward

 - Completed on a timely basis

 The first criterion is to be ensured by the Chartered Professional Accountants of Canada's review of the letter of intent.
 The timeliness criterion is addressed by requiring a detailed timeline in the proposal showing expected dates for production of reports or working papers.
 The reports or working papers must be completed within 24 months.
 The quality is ensured by the expertise provided by the CAAA Research Committee’s examination / approval of the proposal.

 Applicants are requested to submit a one- to two-page letter of intent outlining the area(s) and objectives of the research using the form below.
 The letter of intent should also refer to the project’s relevance to the Foresight Initiative.